-(Pocket-lint) - If you've ever listened to a CD recording of your favourite album next to a stream from Spotify, you may well notice a difference.
+(Pocket-lint) - If you've ever listened to a CD recording of your favourite album next to a stream from Spotify or Apple Music, you may well notice a difference.
 That's because the quality of the recording on the CD is significantly greater than the compressed stream, particularly when you're listening to your stream over Bluetooth.

 High-resolution audio aims to give you sound quality that matches or betters CD quality in the convenient package of streaming from your phone or as a digital download on a dedicated player.

 Why is music compressed?

 Before we get into high-resolution audio, let's start by discussing compression.

-It's no secret that music industry went from physical formats (like vinyl) to digital formats (like MP3s), but most people don't realise sound quality was impacted during that transition due to a demand to make music files smaller.
+It's no secret that the music industry went from physical formats (like vinyl) to digital formats (like MP3s), but most people don't realise sound quality was impacted during that transition due to a demand to make music files smaller.
 Simply put: they're easier (and cheaper) to distribute to consumers who download or stream.